 Couples in my practice who have tried tantric sex find that they cultivate great sensual pleasure and also a sense of “dissolving into each other” that is profound and loving.
 The purpose is to become enlightened, not to win an Olympic medal for carnal gymnastics.
 (Plus, there’s actually a scientific reason why you should have sex before you go to sleep.)

 Begin by facing each other and gazing into each other’s eyes with your clothes on.
 Focus on one of your partner’s eyes; this keeps you intimately exposed.
-(Some people look back and forth between the two eyes to reduce the tension, but that’s cheating!)
-Eyes are windows to the soul, so you are gazing into his soul, he into yours.
+(Some people look back and forth between the two eyes to reduce the tension, but I think that’s cheating!)
+Eyes are windows to the soul.

 To take this into sexual Tantra, try the same process but with clothes off.
-Sit on his lap, facing him, and wrap your legs around his waist.
+Sit on your partner’s lap, and wrap your legs around their waist.
 Do the breath exchange, but move into kissing and caressing.
 In time, begin slow intercourse, but continue caressing and kissing.
 Keep eye contact.

-In our modern over-scheduled lives, we rarely stop and intently focus on our partner.
-Some couples have found that traditional monogamy just doesn’t work for them, and many real life couples instead maintain open relationships.
+In our over-scheduled lives, we rarely stop and intently focus on our partner.
 Practicing tantric sex can enhance your relationship and your sexual pleasure in several ways.
-Firstly, emphasizing breath and connection creates a deep level of intimate contact.
+First, emphasizing breath and connection creates a deep level of intimate contact.
 This alone can open your heart to feeling closer, more loving and more forgiving.

 Cheryl Fraser, Ph.D., is a psychologist and sex therapist who lives in Duncan, B.C.
 She teaches a couples’ workshop, the Awakened Lover Weekend.